-Renters insurance coverage protects you and your personal belongings when the worst happens.
+Renters insurance coverage protects you and your personal belongings if the worst happens.

 While you may only be renting your apartment or house, chances are you own most of the stuff in it.
 And while your landlord's insurance policy on the home typically covers the building structure itself, protecting your valuables comes down to you.